 They are included as a way to evaluate general responsiveness to potential future questions and help keep the testing standards fair and up to date.

 The exam’s content is divided into 4 domains.
 Here’s a quick summary of each domain as it appears in the exam:

 Client Consultation/Assessment 25% 35

 This domain goes into the first important phase of conducting a successful PT procedure.
 You’ll be tested on your ability to assess your client based on their needs and goals as well as data gathered from correct observation of important aspects.
 Your ability to communicate and use the correct assessment tools and methodologies will be tested.

 Program Planning 31% 43

 Here you’ll be assessed on your ability to design and implement a comprehensive exercise program by implementing the successful outcomes of domain 1.

-The final domain tests you on your knowledge on industry policy related to health and safety standards, emergency protocols, laws, bylaws and insurance standards.
+The final domain tests you on your knowledge of industry policy related to health and safety standards, emergency protocols, laws, bylaws, and insurance standards.
 It also looks into what to do when incidents arise and test you on ethical responsibility.